-404 error can happen for multiple reasons, and here I will outline some of the most common once:
+404 errors can happen for multiple reasons.
+Some of the most common are as follows:

-- You change your permalink or link structure of your website.
-(Mostly happens when changing design, or changing permalinks)
+- You change your permalink or the link structure of your website.
+(This mostly happens when changing design, or changing permalinks.)

-- Somebody linked your website with mis-spelled or wrong link.
+- Somebody linked your website to a misspelled link or to an otherwise incorrect link.

-Finding 404 links and fixing it for Users and SEO:
+Finding 404 links and fixing them for users as well as for SEO:

-You can click on any of the link, and see “linked from” to get an idea, where these pages are linked from.
-This is also handy to find a potential link juice benefit 404 page on your website.
-If you are using WordPress, you can use redirection plugin to monitor and redirect 404 error pages from your dashboard.
-(This is what I use at ShoutMeLoud).
-Now, once you have a list of 404 pages for your domain, here are few solutions to make most out of it:
+If you are using WordPress, you can use a redirection plugin to monitor and redirect 404 error pages from your dashboard.
+(This is what I use here at ShoutMeLoud).
+Once you have a list of 404 pages for your domain, here are several solutions for dealing with them:

-- If the error is coming due to mis-spelled link from other domain, you can either ask the webmaster to update the link or 301 redirection is sufficient.
+- If the error is arising due to a misspelled link from another domain, you can either ask the webmaster to update the link, or you can use the 301 redirection.

-- If no relevant article is on your website related to our 404 link, simply let it be 404.
-Google will automatically de-index such pages in a while.
+- If no relevant article is on your website related to the 404 link, simply let it be.
+Google will automatically de-index such pages eventually.

-- You can also manually de-index such pages from web index using Webmaster removal tool.
-But, if you have thousands of such pages, it will be a task for you.
-So, I will rather follow point 3 or next point.
+- You can also manually de-index such pages from the web index using the webmaster removal tool.
+However, if you have thousands of such pages, it will be quite a task for you.
+So I would suggest either the previous suggestion or the following one.

 - Use a custom 404 page to spice up your page.
-You can add a search box, show articles relevant to user search query, or show some of the most popular articles from your portal.
+You can add a search box, show articles relevant to the user’s search query, or show some of the most popular articles from your portal.
 The whole idea is to give a good user experience.

-Another thing to keep in mind is: If you have a portal with thousands of 404 pages, you wouldn’t like search engine bots to waste their limited crawling resources on such pages, so a good idea is to re-direct when ever possible or block bots from accessing it using Robots.txt, and remove it from Google Webmaster tool.
-This is ideal, when you have removed any directory or category/tags pages from your portal.
+Another thing to keep in mind is that if you have a portal with thousands of 404 pages, you do not want the search engine bots to waste their limited crawling resources on such pages.
+For this reason it is best to re-direct whenever possible or to block bots from accessing these pages using Robots.txt, and remove them using the Google Webmaster tool.
+This is ideal particularly when you have removed any directory or category/tag pages from your portal.